How to choose between RabbitMQ and Redis for async tasks

 • Long-Term Prevention: Implement predictive autoscaling based on queue depth metrics.
 Conduct quarterly capacity reviews.

-Redis cluster memory eviction policies
+Redis memory configuration

 maxmemory-policy noeviction

-# Prevents silent data loss; forces application-level backpressure instead
+# Prevents silent data loss; forces application-level backpressure instead.

-RabbitMQ vhost/resource limits configuration
+RabbitMQ memory/disk limits (rabbitmq.conf)

 Production Decision Matrix

-Provide actionable criteria for broker selection based on workload characteristics.
 Choose Redis for ephemeral tasks, high-throughput caching-adjacent workloads, and environments with existing Redis infrastructure.
 Select RabbitMQ for strict message ordering, complex routing topologies, and enterprise-grade durability requirements.
 Hybrid patterns leverage Redis for lightweight task dispatch while routing critical financial or audit workflows through RabbitMQ.
 Implement abstraction layers like Celery, BullMQ, or Kombu to decouple application logic from broker specifics.

 Implementation Strategy